ncsa/Delta_doc/docs/source/index.rst

 *Delta* is in production.

-System status, planned outages, and maintenance info:
+System status, planned outages, and maintenance info: :ref:`ref-target`

 Introduction
 =================